-5 Tips for Selling an Older Home Like a Fine Wine Aging Gracefully
+7 Tips for Selling an Older Home Like a Fine Wine Aging Gracefully

-There are some, ah, “seniors” in the housing stock as well.
+Don’t worry, your home’s not the only golden oldie on the block.
+There are other “seniors” in the housing stock.
 About 26% were built between 1940 and 1969 — and nearly 13% were built in 1939 or earlier, which pushes the 100-year mark.
+While selling an old home definitely comes with several challenges, with the right prep and a little strategy, you can show buyers the magic behind those time-tested walls.

 1. Prove you’ve kept up with the maintenance

 Any buyer wants to know they’re not inheriting a maintenance headache — and with an older home, that’s a top concern.
 You may want to hire a home inspector or other specialist before listing so that you can get ahead of any issues that could be deal-breakers.
-About 39% of buyers who recently purchased new homes said they wanted to avoid renovations and problems with plumbing and electricity, according to the National Association of Realtors (NAR).
+About 42% of buyers who recently purchased new homes said they wanted to avoid renovations and problems with plumbing and electricity, according to the National Association of Realtors (NAR).

-• The state of the foundation and basement:
+- The state of the foundation and basement:

 Aside from looking for any cracks and mold, walk around the main floors.
 See any bowed walls?
 Long cracks in the paint?
 Separated siding?
-You might need a foundation inspection, which takes about two hours.
+You might need a foundation inspection, which can take about two hours. - The age and condition of the roof:

 Are there any loose shingles?
 Leaks?
 Signs that the roof isn’t level?
-A roof inspector can check the exterior, as well as the ceilings, walls, and attic.
+A roof inspector can check the exterior, as well as the ceilings, walls, and attic. - The age of the plumbing system:

 Does your water look cloudy, or does your home have low water pressure?
 Copper piping has been around for 80 years and is still considered reliable.
-Lead pipes are a different story — and any house that’s 60 or older could have some faulty connections, even if the whole house doesn’t need a plumbing overhaul.
+Lead pipes are a different story — and any house that’s 60 or older could have some faulty connections, even if the whole house doesn’t need a plumbing overhaul. - The safety of the electrical system:

 Does your home have grounded outlets?
 Aluminum or knob-and-tube wiring?
 An electrical panel that can’t handle WiFi or modern appliances?
-If your home is 40 years or older (or if you’ve added major new appliances in the past decade), the Electrical Safety Foundation International (ESFI) of Rosslyn, Virginia, recommends an electrical system inspection.
+If your home is 40 years or older (or if you’ve added major new appliances in the past decade), get an electrical system inspection and consider upgrading your home’s wiring. - The size of your utility bills:

 Your real estate agent will want to see your past utility bills before listing — and prospective buyers are bound to ask about the cost of heating and air conditioning, for starters.
 How old is your furnace or HVAC system?
 Are the windows and doors insulated?
 The Architectural Collection at Andersen Windows & Doors offers up-to-date interpretations of traditional styles, from Cape Cod to Queen Anne.

-If you’ve arranged for a prelisting inspection — a home inspection before putting the house up for sale — you’ll have time to fix any serious issues that a buyer’s inspection would uncover, putting you in a better position for negotiations.
+If you’ve arranged for a prelisting inspection, a home inspection before putting the house up for sale, you’ll have time to fix any serious issues that a buyer’s inspection would uncover, putting you in a better position for negotiations.

 What’s more, collecting receipts and warranties for new appliances, repairs, and renovations for a home appraiser also helps show an inspector — and prospective buyers — that your house might be lived-in but it’s been well-maintained.

-2. Market its unique features
+3. Market its unique features

 One selling point of an older house is that its architecture doesn’t resemble current styles.
-Buyers drawn to these types of properties love the uniqueness and the quirky features, like “witch windows” angled parallel to the roof line, or milk doors: small pass-throughs for a 19th-century milkman to leave the homeowners a daily supply of dairy products.
+Buyers drawn to these types of properties love the uniqueness and the quirky features, like “witch windows” angled parallel to the roof line or milk doors, small pass-throughs for a 19th-century milkman to leave the homeowners a daily supply of dairy products.

 “I’ve had buyers over the years that specifically would tell me, ‘I don’t want to see anything modern.’
 They like the nostalgia of the history [it has] and the old feel of it.
 They like the idea that the original old floors are in it and they still creak.
 ‘Oh, my gosh, my grandmother had a stove like that!’… or ‘if I open this little secret door…’” Anderson said.